When you’re starting a business online, your success is largely dictated by one thing: your habits.

 How to Build a Writing Habit in 10 Steps

 In today’s post, I’ll be showing you how to build a writing habit.
-In it hopefully, you begin to see why a writing habit is one of the best routines you can build for your business.
+Hopefully, you will begin to see why a writing habit is one of the best routines you can build for your business.

 Ready?
 Let’s do this.